Where is Princess Diana buried and can you visit her grave?

 The resting place of the People's Princess

-2022 marks 25 years since the day Princess Diana died - a date that many remember vividly for the shockwaves the sad news sent across the globe.
-Known as the "People's Princess" - it was the public who indeed mourned the loss of Diana following the car crash in Paris that killed her, her then-boyfriend of the time Dodi Fayed (son of Mohamed Al Fayed) and driver Henri Paul.
-With the sole survivor of the incident being Princess Diana's bodyguard Trevor Rees-Jones.
+This year (2023) marks 26 years since the day Princess Diana died - 31 August 1997 - a date that many remember vividly for the shockwaves the sad news sent across the globe.
+Known as the "People's Princess" - it was the public who indeed mourned the loss of Princess Diana following the car crash in Paris that killed her, her then-boyfriend at the time Dodi Fayed (son of Mohamed Al Fayed), and driver Henri Paul.
+The sole survivor of the incident was Princess Diana's bodyguard Trevor Rees-Jones.

-Many recall the thousands of flowers laid outside Buckingham Palace in the aftermath and the image of her two young sons, Prince William and Prince Harry, walking behind their mother's coffin at the state funeral.
+Many will recall the thousands of flowers laid outside Buckingham Palace in the aftermath and the image of her two young sons, Prince William and Prince Harry, walking behind their mother's coffin at the funeral.
 But people are less familiar with where Princess Diana was buried and whether her grave is accessible to the public.
-Here's what you need to know.
+Here's everything you need to know…

 Where is Princess Diana buried?